At the longest zoom, the Nikon P1000 has a field of view of 0.2°, which is equivalent to 1342 km at the Moon’s distance.

-After they discovered that the said ‘Chaldeans’ was a civilization from 25 centuries ago, they got excited and jumped to the conclusion that NASA used ancient technology to predict eclipses, and thus eclipses can’t be predicted from the motion of the Sun, Earth and Moon themselves.
+After they discovered that the said ‘Chaldeans’ was a civilization from 25 centuries ago, they got excited and jumped to the conclusion that NASA used ancient technology to predict eclipses.
+But, like other similar cases, this tells us more about the flat-Earthers themselves than about NASA.

 Continue reading “The Saros Cycle and Saros Series”

 Showing a photo or video from the Apollo Moon landings, then rhetorically asking “Who took or recorded this image?” is a common behavior exhibited by many flat-Earthers, as if there is no plausible answer, and only a conspiracy theory can possibly answer it.

 In reality, there are simple answers to those questions.
 And it is very easy for anyone to find the answers.

 The quality of a photograph depends on the quality of the equipment.
 Higher quality equipment tends to give us better results than lower quality ones.